-T = Day on which any subscription, redemption or exchange application is processed by the Transfer Agent.
+\T = Day on which any subscription, redemption or exchange application is processed by the Transfer Agent.
 Applications received by the Transfer Agent before the cut-off time on any

-Dealing Day will be processed on such day.
-Applications received after the cut-off time will be processed on the following Dealing Day.
+Dealing Day will be processed on such day. be processed on the following Dealing Day.
+Applications received after the cut-off time will be processed on the following bealing bay.